Advanced GitHub Actions

 Workflows vs Actions

 A workflow is a configurable automated process made up of one or more jobs.
-Workflows are defined in YAML files, which are stored in the .github/workflows
+Workflows are defined in YAML files, which are stored in the .github/workflows directory of a repository.

 An action is a reusable unit of code that can be used in a workflow.
 Actions are the smallest portable building block of a workflow.
 Actions can be written in JavaScript, TypeScript, or any other language that can be packaged in a Docker container.